-Pg No Recommendation: Priority: 12 Consider strategies for containing motorbikes in the designated forest space and investigate potential alternative/bigger site/s with a view to making them operational.
-L 13 Identify persistent offending behaviours during peak periods and consider what could be done to minimise them, including investigating the likelihood of securing a police presence. Н 13 Investigate the feasibility of engineering-type methods to slow traffic speed and engage in the speed limit review (2010). М 13 Brainstorm how affordable housing, the use of wood burners and solar heating might be maintained or introduced.
+Pg No Recommendation: Priority: 12 13 Identify persistent offending behaviours during peak periods and consider what could be done to minimise them, including investigating the likelihood of securing a police presence.
+13 Investigate the feasibility of engineering-type methods to slow traffic speed and engage in the speed limit review (2010). М 13 Brainstorm how affordable housing, the use of wood burners and solar heating might be maintained or introduced.
 L 14 Investigate the cost and logistics of introducing metal ash cans for sale, locally. М 14 Review the fire evacuation plan for actions and distribute. Н 14 Consider options for improving fire-safety information to non-residents, eg, signs at forest entranceways (see Forest section), website etc. Н 14 Work with appropriate parties to investigate advantages and options for increasing water storage; and to formulate a plan and cost analysis for removing unwanted vegetation including wilding pines, long grass etc, on an on-going basis. Н 14 Raise awareness of the need for individuals to take responsibility to reduce excess vegetation on an annual basis. Н 16 Investigate the appropriateness of developing design guidelines in relation to new developments and changes within existing areas. М 16 Review section size requirements and gauge local support for any proposed changes, prior to pursing change. М 17 Naseby Vision to continue lobbying for cell phone coverage and good access to technology, including broadband. М 18 Schedule a business forum to discuss how businesses might support and/or complement one another, eg transport costs etc. М